guilhermefarto/ant-colony-optimization/README.md

 Each food is uniquely identified through the attribute called `id`.

-The attributes of an object of the Food class are:
+The attributes for Food class are:

 ```python
 	int id